Kontsevich spaces of rational curves on Fano hypersurfaces: -levelness and -layeredness

-For a general broom, the lines that make it up will have balanced normal bundle in $X$.
-It follows that the pullback of the tangent sheaf twisted by $-p$ will have no $H^1$ for a general element of the family of brooms.
+For a general broom, the lines that it contains will all have balanced normal bundle in $X$.
+(Recal that a vector bundle $E$ on $\PP^1$ is \emph{balanced} if $H^1(\End(E)) = 0$).
+It follows that the pullback of the tangent sheaf $T_X$ of $X$ twisted by $-p$ will have no $H^1$ for a general element of the family of brooms.
 Thus, the family of brooms is contained in a unique irreducible component of $\overline{\MM}_{0,1}(X,e)$.
 However, since we showed that it is contained in every component of $\overline{\MM}_{0,1}(X,e)$, our result is proven. \end{proof}

 Let $S_1$ be the closure of the set of $1$-sharp hypersurfaces, and let $S_e \subset \PP^N$ be the closure of the union of $S_1$ with the set of $e$-uneven hypersurfaces.
 Note that $S_k \subset S_e$ for $k \leq e$.